Public Emergency Medical Services Supplemental Payment

-What is the Public Emergency Medical Service (EMS) Supplemental Payment?
+What is the Public Emergency Medical Services (EMS) Supplemental Payment?

 The Public EMS Supplemental Payment is an amendment to the Colorado State Plan, effective January 1, 2018, that allows eligible EMS providers to receive an annual supplemental payment for the uncompensated costs incurred by providing ground or air emergency medical transportation services to Medicaid beneficiaries.